ACRMGroup/bioplib/README.md

         tar -zxvf bioplib-X.Y.tar.gz

 (where X.Y is the major and minor version numbers - e.g. 3.0)

+You may also have chosen to download a ZIP file, in which case this is unpacked using

+        unzip bioplib-X.Y.zip

 ####(4) This will create a directory called bioplib-X.Y.